mehulagg/gitlab/doc/development/experiment_guide/index.md

 ### Manually force the current user to be in the experiment group

-You may force the application to put your current user in the experiment group by adding a query string parameter to the URL of experiment entry URL.
-The experiment works only for this URL and won't work for subsequent pages or when submitting forms.
+You may force the application to put your current user in the experiment group by adding a query string parameter to the URL of any page that checks if the user is in either the experiment group or the control group.
+The experiment works only for this URL and won't work for subsequent pages or when submitting forms unless links and forms forward the query parameter.

-For example to enable `EXPERIMENT_KEY` experiment add `force_experiment=EXPERIMENT_KEY` to the URL
+For example, to forcibly enable the `EXPERIMENT_KEY` experiment, add `force_experiment=EXPERIMENT_KEY` to the URL:

 ```shell
 https://gitlab.com/<EXPERIMENT_ENTRY_URL>?force_experiment=<EXPERIMENT_KEY>